hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 			0 kB used, 0 kB / 0 kB avail
 			192 creating

-###Adding OSDs
+###Adding OSDs {#adding-osd}

 Once you have your initial monitor(s) running, you must add OSDs.
-To make a cluster reach an active and clean state, you must have enough OSDs to handle the number of copies of an object (e.g., osd pool default size = 2 requires at least two OSDs).
-It is recommend to have minimum 3 OSD nodes in a production environment.
-After bootstrapping your monitor, your cluster has a default CRUSH map; however, the CRUSH map does not have any Ceph OSD Daemons mapped to a Ceph Node.
-For more details, refer to [http://ceph.com/docs/master/install/manual-deployment/](http://ceph.com/docs/master/install/manual-deployment/)
+To make a cluster reach anr active and clean state, you must have enough OSDs to handle the number of copies of an object (for example, osd pool default size = 2 requires at least two OSDs).
+It is recommend to have  a minimum 3 OSD nodes in a production environment.
+After bootstrapping your monitor, your cluster has a default CRUSH map.
+However, the CRUSH map does not have any Ceph OSD Daemons mapped to a Ceph Node.
+For more details, refer to [http://ceph.com/docs/maste/install/manual-deployment/](http://ceph.com/docs/master/install/manual-deployment/)

 ####Pre-requisites